 Sean Ellis created the concept of growth hacking in 2010, using what he calls “cross-functional experimentation” to achieve business growth.
 He added massive user bases to several companies, including his own, leading to billion-dollar valuations.

 People tend to use the terms’ growth marketing’ and ‘growth hacking’ interchangeably.
 However, there’s a minimal difference.
-Growth marketing is a longer process that ensures long-term stability, whereas growth hacking is a short-term attempt at boosting growth through faster implementation of tactics.
+Growth marketing is a long process that ensures long-term stability, whereas growth hacking is a short-term attempt at boosting growth through faster implementation of tactics.

 Startups have four growth strategies—product development and penetration, segmenting, and diversifying into new markets.